253-OOB/PCHealth-AzureFunctionsJS/README.md

 ### Run all tests:

-1. Change directory to root
+1. Change directory to root.
 2. Run `npm test`